 Magnesium 200mg (Finest Nutrition brand)

-Dr. Bonilla at Stanford and my doctor recommended.
-Dr. Bonilla suggests taking 200mg before bed for best effect. https://www.ncbi.nlm.nih.gov/pubmed/1672392
+Dr. Bonilla at Stanford and my doctor recommended this.
+It helps with your muscles.
+Dr. Bonilla suggests taking 200mg before bed for the best effect. https://www.ncbi.nlm.nih.gov/pubmed/1672392

 *L-Carnitine extra strength 1000mg (Bri Nutrition brand)

 Improves Mitochondrial function: Suggested by Dr. Chia. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2905823/